Pensive1/Do-Something/README.md

 ## Summary

-DoSometh.ing is a single-page website that recommends activities based on a chosen category and a number of people.
+DoSometh.ing is a single-page website that recommends activities based on a given number of people and category.

 ## Background